Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Note any achievements
+- Be sure to highlight any achievements

 Education:

-- In the list, include your degrees or certifications and the schools you attended
+- In the list, include your degrees or certifications as well as the schools you attended

 Skills: